 People can be very good at something, but not know how they do it.
 They need drawing out with careful questions and much listening.
 The best way is a one-to-one interview.
 The researcher must have good listening skills to create a non-judgemental atmosphere and encourage the person to reflect carefully.
 The process can be very helpful to both parties.
 It is very useful to know how you do things well.

 The researcher is looking for evidence of what the interviewee does that leads to his or her success.
 He or she also wants to know how the interviewee thinks about work.
 A good way to get at both is to "Ladder".
 This means to start open "You are obviously a most successful salesperson, what do you think are the most important things you have to do to be so?"
 Then go down the ladder, "You say that putting people at their ease is a very important part of your job, how do you do that?"
 He or she may say that to put people at their ease you "listen with interest" and that is enough.
 If "listening with interest" is an element of a profile, other interviewees will also identify it.

 You can get at how the interviewee thinks by asking why, for example, setting someone at ease is so important.
 The answer might be, "If people are ease they will be less guarded and you will get more useful information".
-This tells you that information is important for this person's success.

 This process gives both parties a mental map of how the successful person does their work.

 Handling the information.

 The interviews produce a large amount of fascinating information.
 It is not in neat categories.
 I read each comment through a few times, then label each of them so I can say, "This comment is about....".